-6 Mindful Tips for a Stress-Free Summer Vacation
+6 Mindful Tips for a Stress-Free Vacation

 We frequently forget that the point of going on vacation is in fact to relax and have fun!
 So dear friends, let’s leave the stress behind and focus the attention on how to really enjoy your time away.

 Decide what you want.
-Indecision can be the root of all anxiety when planning a summer excursion.
+Indecision can be the root of all anxiety when planning an excursion.
 Get your intention clear on what you want, what you’re willing to spend your time and money doing, and with whom you’re willing to spend that time with.
 When you’re in alignment with your wants and desires, the rest of your planning will come easily.

 Be organized.
 Research and find out everything you’ll need for your vacation.
 Location, how to get there, how to get around, where to eat, what to visit, etc.